Farhan001/alx-system_engineering-devops/0x00-shell_basics/README.md

 5. 4-listmorefiles: Print contents of working directory incluidng hiddend files, in long format
 6. 5-listfilesdigitonly: Print contents in working directory including hidden files, in long format and arranged numerically
 7. 6-firstdirectory: Make a directory in tmp dir
+8. 7-movethatfile: Move a file betty to a created tmp dir